Our team is ready to listen

 Ketamine therapy helps treat mental health conditions, but it causes serious side effects.
 Here’s what you need to know:

-Like any other treatment, ketamine can also have long-term and short-term effects.
+Like anything in life, ketamine treatment can also have long-term and short-term effects.
 Here’s what you need to know about it:

 Some may experience dissociation, where individuals feel detached from their surroundings.
 These effects are usually short-lived and diminish shortly after the therapy session concludes.
 Patients must be monitored closely during these sessions to ensure their well-being.

-While ketamine therapy has shown positive results in alleviating symptoms of certain mental health conditions, potential long-term effects are an area of ongoing research.
+While ketamine therapy has shown positive results in alleviating symptoms of certain mental health conditions, potential long-term effects of ketamine treatment are an area of ongoing research.
 Concerns include the possibility of severe side effects, including heart problems, cognitive impairments, and recurrent nightmares.

 Impact on Mind and Body